openairproject/sensor-esp32/README.md

 Firmware is pre-configured to use following GPIO which were tested with ESP32 DevKit board.

-These assignments can be changed via 'make menuconfig'.
+These assignments can be changed via `make menuconfig`.

 	PMSx003 TX  => 34
 	PMSx003 SET => 10